 More importantly than this, however, is the cost factor.
 To install and operate servers yourself is an extremely costly affair.
 There's not only the capital for the hardware and software to consider, but the annual maintenance payments to keep the server running 24/7, and this isn't even counting the extra hours and work involved.
 All in all, web hosting provides an easier, cheaper, and simpler solution.
 The exception, of course, is in larger companies that can afford (and require) their own in-house hosting (Google, Facebook, etc.).

-What's more, many web hosting providers additionally offer email hosting services, ensuring that in-bound and outbound company email is transmitted securely and efficiently.
+What's more, many web hosting providers additionally offer email hosting services, ensuring that inbound and outbound company email is transmitted securely and efficiently.
 The cost of such services usually correlates to the number of email addresses will be necessary under the desired domain (i.e. the personalized part after the @ symbol).

 There are five different types of web hosting.
 While each of these serves the same fundamental function – storage and computational power for your website – they do differ in the nitty-gritty details, such as capacity and the amount of technical knowledge required.

 Shared hosting is the most common and least expensive form of web hosting.
 As the name implies, a computer server hosts multiple customers' websites at the same time.
-Naturally, coupled with the affordability of the method is a reduction in power, as each website sharing the server is afforded less capacity and bandwidth etc. This ordinarily means that a single CPU, a single hard drive, and a single network connection is used to accommodate a number of websites, and their respective traffic.
+Naturally, coupled with the affordability of the method is a reduction in power, as each website sharing the server is afforded less capacity and bandwidth etc. This ordinarily means that a single CPU, a single hard drive, and a single network connection is used to accommodate a number of websites and their respective traffic.

 There is a silver lining, however.
 The average sever computer is significantly faster and more powerful than your home computer.
 They won't falter or flinch easily, and they're built to be robust and formidable.
 Basically, it doesn't necessarily matter that potentially hundreds of websites are stored on a single server.
-What matters is that the server has the hardware capability to accommodate and store the websites, and that the websites do not collectively generate enough load and traffic to overload the server.
-Many personal websites are hosted through shared hosting as, other than their storage requirement, they do not require a great deal of system resources to host.
+What matters is that the server has the hardware capability to accommodate and store the websites and that the websites do not collectively generate enough load and traffic to overload the server.
+Many personal websites are hosted through shared hosting as, other than their storage requirement, they do not require plenty of system resources to host.
 If each website has only five to 10 visitors per day, then this is unlikely to overload a server's network capacity.
 Conversely, a server that hosts a website which generates thousands to tens of thousands of hits per day might have to depend on other servers to accommodate the increased traffic, regardless of whether it is all from a single website.

-A way to understand the needs of a website, and consequently the needs of a server, is by considering that every page, text file, image, video, graphic, and slice of audio requires attention from the server when requested by a user.
+A way to understand the needs of a website, and consequently the needs of a server, is by considering that every page, text file, image, video, graphic, and a slice of audio requires attention from the server when requested by a user.
 For example, every click and navigation is an added stress on the server, depending on what is being clicked on or navigated to.
 In content management systems, for example, this can be little more than a query made to a database to retrieve the selected content.
 Individually such requests will not make any significant demand of the server's capacity, but multiply these requests by the thousands, and a server may begin to struggle.
 Website crashes are usually related to unanticipated instances of high load and increased user traffic, resulting in the server bottlenecking and, at times, stalling or resetting.

 Other downsides include having your website housed with another which is significantly more popular.
 While many providers take measures to ensure this doesn't happen, it is possible that your website will experience performance issues on the back of another's spike in traffic.

 Additionally, anything shared cannot be manipulated by you alone.
 A shared hosting agreement usually prohibits you from customizing the hosting environment, i.e. the server, as you will not have root access.
 For many, this will make no difference.
-However, for companies that have more complex needs, which in turn necessitate complex frameworks, shared hosting presents a number of limitations.
+However, companies that have more complex needs, which in turn necessitate complex frameworks, shared hosting presents a number of limitations.

 And finally, increasing the number of variables into a server environment inevitably exposes your website to increased risk.
 Even if everything is secure on your end, vulnerabilities in other websites or software inhabiting the server can leave you exposed.
 This also means that any poor behavior on their behalf, such as spam emailing, can be traced back to you through a shared IP address.
 This doesn't make you complicit in the activity per se, but it could potentially leave you exposed.